stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

     $GOPATH/bin

-Close the Terminal and open it again for the changes to take effect.
+Close the terminal and open it again for the changes to take effect.

 ## rustup for Rust Development ##